waynebhayes/SpArcFiRe/scripts/AlignColorBands/README.md

 ## About

 ShiftGal is a program that alignes inter-color-band images of the same galaxy to a 100th of a pixel accuracy.
-A detailed analysis of this program was published in ADD JOURNAL HERE.
+A detailed analysis of this program was published in (add link here).

+Credit to Sergey Anatolyevich with the ALGLIB Project for their data processing library. [link](https://www.alglib.net/)

 ## Requirements